Back to blog

 Hi Robert,

-This is a final reminder that your payment for invoice #12345 is now overdue.
-The payment due date was [date], and we have yet to receive payment.
+Your payment for invoice #12345 is overdue.
+The payment due date was [date], and we have not received payment yet.

-Our terms and conditions state that we will assess a late fee of [amount] if payment is not received within [number] days of the due date.
+Our terms and conditions state a late fee of [amount] applies if payment is not received within [number] days after the due date.

 We will be forced to take legal action if we do not receive a payment within the next 48 hours.